 To address the current health emergency, Budget Law 2021 allows pharmacies to perform certain diagnostic tests for SARSCoV-2 (blood tests and rapid swab tests), as well as to administer vaccines against SARSCoV-2.

-Activation of these services is subject to the execution of specific agreements between the relevant Regions and the associations representing pharmacies; those agreements shall also regulate aspects relating to the minimum structural requirements of the premises for the administration of vaccines, as well as the appropriate measures for guaranteeing patient safety.
+According to the Budget Law 2021, as amended, activation of this services is subject to the execution of specific agreements with the associations representing pharmacies; those agreements shall also regulate aspects relating to the minimum structural requirements of the premises for the administration of vaccines, as well as the appropriate measures for guaranteeing patient safety.

 Toward a real Pharmacy of Services?